-I am only seeing clients for Intensive EMDR and not currently accepting weekly clients.
+I am only accepting new clients wanting to work intensively with EMDR and not currently accepting weekly clients.
 Visit here for more information.

 Your first therapy session has two main goals:

 Prior to our first meeting a customized workbook will be provided to you to assess your current need.
 While my areas of expertise may be consistent with your reasons for coming to therapy, we will need to address specific areas that are unique to you.
 From there, we will be able to better determine what our work will entail.
 It is important you take an active role in your healing.

 2. Build a relationship

 Our first meeting, prior to the intensive, for 30 minutes will be at no charge.
 I’ll get to know you a little, and you’ll get to know me a little.
 I encourage you to ask questions.
 In order for therapy to be successful, it is imperative that we establish a client/therapist relationship that is supportive and honest.
 In fact, it is the nature – and the quality – of our relationship that will determine the success of your overall therapy goals.
 The success of the “meeting of the minds” with your psychotherapist is the most accurate predictor of a positive, healthy outcome to the hard work you put in towards your healing.
 As such, each client/therapist relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:

 - You can expect to be treated with compassion, empathy, respect, and understanding.

 - You can expect to be presented with someone who is available to listen to you and listen to your interpretation of what you are currently experiencing.